 The undergraduate program in Human Services leads to the Bachelor of Science (B.S.) and is designed to provide a human, social, and behavioral science background for persons to work in a variety of settings for a broad range of organizations dedicated to helping others transition through their developmental and contextual issues and processes.
-The Human Services program offers a curriculum which includes the following core components: interpersonal skills; social and cultural foundations; introduction to human services; counseling theory and practice; developmental psychology; research in learning and development; child/adolescent/or adult psychology and development.
+The Human Services program offers a curriculum which includes the following core components: interpersonal skills; social and cultural foundations; introduction to human services; counseling theory and practice; developmental psychology; research in learning and development; administration of human services organizations, child/adolescent/or adult psychology and development.
 A practicum and internship are included in the program for field experiences leading directly to professional training and employment.
-As a part of the remaining degree requirements students will have the opportunity to specialize in one of the following areas: human development, social services, offender services, health services, and child life specialist.
+A minor is required to complete the degree.

 The Human Services degree serves as an excellent foundation for students interested in pursuing a master's or doctorate degree in counseling, psychology, speech/language pathology, social work, or other related fields.